Anusol

 However, if you vomit after using Anusol, your contraceptive might be affected.

-Check with the information for your contraceptive pill on what to do if you vomit.
+Check the information for your contraceptive pill on what to do if you vomit.

 How long can I use Anusol for?